geoffreygarrett/notes.geoffreygarrett.com/content/notes/concept-definitions.md

 ---

-A dynamic collection of concept definitions which are either relevant to my work or of are of interest to me.
+A dynamic collection of concept definitions which are either relevant to my work or are of interest to me.
 These definitions may be referred to from other parts of my notes.

 ## _"A priori"_ and _"a posteriori"_